gsutre/icover/benchmarks/README.md

-To benchmark QCover against all the instances, execute benchmarks.sh as follows:
+To benchmark ICover against all the instances, execute benchmarks.sh as follows:

 ```
   ./benchmarks.sh